-• So we need to have some check which will load the program only once int 65H is empty, we can use its vector as a flag.
-Address of vector seg = 0offset = 65H 4
+• So we need to have some check which will load the program only once

 int flag g;

 flag = keep(1; 0,1000);

-if (flag else j==1) Make TSR exit Program
+if (flag else g==1) Make TSR exit Program

 This will not work as this global variable is only global for this instance of the program.
 Other instances in memory will have their own memory space.
 So the